What Strong Security Governance Has Built

 For organizations investing in the next level of governance maturity, this pattern in the enforcement record is worth examining carefully.
 It does not reflect a failure of security expertise.
 It reflects a governance architecture gap that additional security investment alone would not have closed.

-Where GRC Adds Its Greatest Value
+Where GRC Adds Its Greatest Value at the Architectural Layer

 The AI Governance Imperative